 Many UK retail stores reopened on Monday 15th June following the relaxation of Covid-19 restrictions.
-While this is likely to bring a much-needed boost to the UK retail economy, it also provides a unique opportunity to examine how the limitations imposed by global lockdowns have affected the already changing landscape of buyer behavior in the retail sector, how website accessibility can affect consumer spending, and what steps companies should be taking to adjust for this in their strategies to maximise market share and profits.
+While this is likely to bring a much-needed boost to the UK retail economy, it also provides a unique opportunity to examine how the limitations imposed by global lockdowns have affected the already changing landscape of buyer behavior in the retail sector, how website accessibility can affect consumer spending, and what steps companies should be taken to adjust for this in their strategies to maximize market share and profits.

 Changing Buyer Behaviors

 Even before the Covid-19 pandemic, retailers were already seeing a significant shift in spending patterns, with continuous growth in the online shopping market year on year:

 - In 2018, the market penetration rate of digital consumers worldwide was already 47.3%.